 Thank you for your interest in working with the UC Student Association.
-We do not currently have any open positions.

 Overview of application process

 - First read more at the bottom of this page about our organization and the type of work experience we promote at UCSA.

 - Review any open job descriptions (see above).

 - If you are interested in working for UCSA and we have an opening, click “Start Application” at the bottom of this page to submit your application.
 Applicants will be expected to submit a resume, cover letter, list of professional references, and work samples on the next page.
 You can select which position you are applying for on the next page.

 - You may contact us with questions about the application process.

 The University of California Student Association is a coalition of student governments from 10 UC campuses representing UC’s students.
 UCSA educates and organizes students around higher education issues and empowers students to advocate on their own behalf for the accessibility, affordability, and quality of the UC system.